- April 10, 2019

 The Personal Touch is Lost

 Sometimes, going all digital might mean losing customer interaction.
 While manual processes have their cost, the positive byproduct of this is that you can have human interaction with your customers at times.
 When you move to an all-digital approach, you will have less contact with people since many of your functions will be handled automatically.
-When you move to a digital environment, you need to take steps to facilitate interactions with your customers.
-This way, you can stay in touch with what they are thinking and what their pain points are.
+As you move to a digital environment, you need to take steps to facilitate a positive online experience for your customers.
+Prioritize UX design on your website and make efforts to connect with people via social media.
+This way, you can stay in touch with your customers and keep them engaged with your business.

 You should give some serious forethought to the digital transition and to how much you want to change about your business when you are making a transition.
 It may make sense to either make the changes gradually or at least leave some functions done in a way that allows you to keep in contact with your customers.